Modine (MOD) Stock Drops Despite Market Gains: Important Facts to Note

-Coming into today, shares of the heating and cooling products maker had gained 2.37% in the past month.
-In that same time, the Auto-Tires-Trucks sector lost 3.23%, while the S&P 500 lost 4.29%.
+Shares of the heating and cooling products maker witnessed a gain of 1.92% over the previous month, trailing the performance of the Auto-Tires-Trucks sector with its gain of 6.45% and outperforming the S&P 500's loss of 0.21%.

-Investors will be eagerly watching for the performance of Modine in its upcoming earnings disclosure.
-The company's earnings per share (EPS) are projected to be $0.96, reflecting a 24.68% increase from the same quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $629.47 million, up 4.3% from the year-ago period.
+Market participants will be closely following the financial results of Modine in its upcoming release.
+On that day, Modine is projected to report earnings of $0.96 per share, which would represent year-over-year growth of 24.68%.
+Simultaneously, our latest consensus estimate expects the revenue to be $629.47 million, showing a 4.3% escalation compared to the year-ago quarter.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Modine.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Modine.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 2.71% lower.
-At present, Modine boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.71% lower.
+Modine is currently sporting a Zacks Rank of #4 (Sell).

-From a valuation perspective, Modine is currently exchanging hands at a Forward P/E ratio of 17.63.
-This signifies a premium in comparison to the average Forward P/E of 10.43 for its industry.
+In terms of valuation, Modine is currently trading at a Forward P/E ratio of 17.77.
+For comparison, its industry has an average Forward P/E of 10.32, which means Modine is trading at a premium to the group.

-Also, we should mention that MOD has a PEG ratio of 0.52.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Automotive - Original Equipment industry had an average PEG ratio of 0.81 as trading concluded yesterday.
+One should further note that MOD currently holds a PEG ratio of 0.52.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+By the end of yesterday's trading, the Automotive - Original Equipment industry had an average PEG ratio of 0.73.

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-Currently, this industry holds a Zacks Industry Rank of 181, positioning it in the bottom 28% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 159, placing it within the bottom 36% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report